Double Degree Programmes with College of Humanities and Sciences

 ST2334 Probability and Statistics (4 units) * MA2116 Probability (4 units) MA2116

-Students can double-count up to 12 units of these courses between their Engineering major and Mathematics.
+Students can double-count up to 12 units of these courses between their Engineering major and their CHS major.

 Engineering major Courses that can be double-counted between Engineering and Mathematics